 Food for All is The Cookbook Project’s high school education program.
-Educators will receive this curriculum when they enroll in the Food for All add-on course after completing the Food Literacy Education Training course.
-This program has been tailored for youth participants in grades 9th – 12th, which corresponds to ages 14 – 18, although the content could be scaled up or down, depending on your needs.
+This program has been tailored for youth participants in grades 9 – 12, which corresponds to ages 14 – 18.
 Overall, the program focuses on giving young people an opportunity to look at food at a structural level, with a concern for food policy, the food system, and the powers who influence it: producers, businesses, and consumers.

-This curriculum has been inspired by a belief in the strong power of our role as consumers, and the importance around understanding how the food system is broken, and our role in fixing it.
+The curriculum has been inspired by a belief in the strong power of our role as consumers.
+There is a strong focus on the importance around understanding how the food system is broken and our role in fixing it.
 Participants learn advanced cooking skills, work in groups on multimedia food studies projects, and become aware of the truth behind the food that we eat.
 Food for All focuses on food justice, and empowers participants to be advocates and leaders for creating a more sustainable food system.

 Through the Food for All program, participants will be able to do the following: